sensei98/TestAssignment/README.md

+#TO NOTE
-# GPT -5.1 for .gitignore contents generation
+GPT -5.1 for .gitignore contents generation